Virus Outbreak Detection is supported in Fireware v12.1.3 and lower, and Fireware v12.2.x to Fireware v12.5.3.

 To add an exception rule, see Add spamBlocker Exception Rules.

-You can also add exception rules by writing them in an ASCII file and importing them into your Firebox configuration.
+You can also add exception rules to an ASCII file and import them to your Firebox configuration.
 See Import and Export spamBlocker Exception Rules.